extremeshok/clamav-unofficial-sigs/README.md

         eg: '-c /path/to/clamav-unofficial-sigs.conf'
         Optional if the default config is available
         Default: /etc/clamav-unofficial-sigs.conf

+--force         Force all databases to be downloaded, could cause ip to be blocked"

 -h, --help      Display this script's help and usage information